 JSTD 6097.
 Independent Readings/Research.
 1-3 Credits.

-Written permisison of instructor required.
+Written permission of the instructor required prior to enrollment.
 May be repeated for credit with permission.

 JSTD 6201.
 Jewish Life in Contemporary America.
 3 Credits.